quantifyearth/aoh-calculator/docs/STAR/postgis.md

 ((from carboncredits/reclaimer:latest))
 ```

-For the projection changesd we use a barebones GDAL container.
+For the projection changes we use a barebones GDAL container.
 The reason for this is that these operations are expensive, and we don't want to re-execute them if we update our code.

 ```shark-build:gdalonly
 ((from ghcr.io/osgeo/gdal:ubuntu-small-3.9.2))